msaleh001/Basic-Password-Analyzer/README.md

 with open('common.txt', 'r') as f:
     common = f.read().splitlines()

 # You can find a password list in the format of a .txt file from google.
-In this case I named that filed common
+In this case I named that file common

 if password in common:
         print("This password is common, please use another.
 Score: 0 / 7")